-Campus Safety participated in the Fall Back to the Future Block Party and answered questions from CGU students.
+Campus Safety participated in the Back to Your Future Block Party and answered questions from CGU students.
 Campus Safety will conduct training with student staff members from Housing and students at the Leadership Summit on Emergency Preparedness including crime prevention on campus, active shooter training, the LiveSafe App and the Emergency Contact Card for CGU.
 In addition, CGU students could be informed about crime on campus and in the surrounding area.
 Campus Safety maintains a strong working relationship with the CGU community.
 Campus Safety coordinates an escort program for CGU students.
 Campus Safety performs walk-throughs, building checks, and inspections of both the CGU central campus and the CGU Apartments.
 CGU Housing facilitates programming throughout the academic year for residents.
-Led by the staff, CGU Housing invites residents to participate in Self Defense for men and women, and Behind the Wheel, which is alcohol awareness.
-CGU also sent a reminder out to the entire community encouraging everyone to take an active part in ensuring the safety and security of others.
+Led by the staff, CGU Dean of students in partnership with SLDL utilizes monthly Newsletters to send reminders encouraging everyone to take an active part in ensuring the safety and security of others.
 This is encouraged through making sure everyone has downloaded the CGU Emergency Contact Card to their phone, and encouraging individuals to download the liveSafe app.
 The liveSafe app is a mobile app that is designed to prevent crime and enable better response from Campus Safety.